costavale/BlueCarbon/README.md

 -   `data` data.frame with the following columns "ID", "cm_deco", "c_org_dens_sect"

 -   `depth` used to standardize the amount of carbon stored.
 Default is 1 m

+\#\# Code of Conduct

+Please note that the BlueCarbon project is released with a [Contributor Code of Conduct](<https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).> By contributing to this project, you agree to abide by its terms.